Detailed guides to painful problems, treatments & moresitemap

 Get posts in your inbox:

-Fresh science fight!
-A recent-ish review (Boyles 2015) concluded that poking sore spots with fine needles is probably helpful … strange as that may sound.
-(Yes, “dry needling” is actually a treatment for musculoskeletal pain.)
-Venere and Ridgeway think that the “strongly worded conclusion overstates the findings of the actual data,” and they make their case in this formal gripe to The Journal of Manual & Manipulative Therapy.
-They imply that Boyles et al. wrote a biased review in favour of needling, and they have responded with their own bias against it, and that’s cool: this is basically how science works.
-Again, strange as that may sound!
+Science fight!
+A systematic review by Boyles et al concluded that poking sore spots with fine needles is probably helpful … strange as that may sound.
+(Yes, “dry needling” is actually a treatment for pain.)
+Venere and Ridgeway, on the other hand, think that the “strongly worded conclusion overstates the findings of the actual data,” and they make that case in a formal gripe to The Journal of Manual & Manipulative Therapy.
+They imply that Boyles et al. wrote a biased review in favour of needling, and they have responded with their own bias against it, while we munch popcorn and watch how science works.
+Again, strange as that may sound.

 PainSci Member Login » Submit your email to unlock member content.
 If you can’t remember/access your registration email, please contact me. ~ Paul Ingraham, PainSci Publisher